monacotime/BlogSiteV2/_posts/2021-03-12-neural-network-optimization-methods.md

 layout: post
 read_time: true
 show_date: true
-title:  Neural Network Optimization Methods and Algorithms
+title:  Nunc interdum lacinia bibendum.
 date:   2021-03-12 13:32:20 -0600
-description: Some neural network optimization algorithms mostly to implement momentum when doing back propagation.
+description: Pellentesque id sem feugiat ante lacinia finibus.
+Nunc eget tellus at mi volutpat interdum a sed sapien.
+Donec vehicula erat a quam dapibus blandit.
-img: posts/20210312/nnet_optimization.jpg
+img: posts/20210312/nnet_bibendum.jpg
-tags: [coding, machine learning, optimization, deep Neural networks]
+tags: [magna, adipiscing, bibendum, ullamcorper]
 author: Armando Maynez
 github: amaynez/TicTacToe/blob/7bf83b3d5c10adccbeb11bf244fe0af8d9d7b036/entities/Neural_Network.py#L199
 mathjax: yes # leave empty or erase to prevent the mathjax javascript from loading
 toc: yes # leave empty or erase for no TOC
 ---
-For the seemingly small project I undertook of [creating a machine learning neural network that could learn by itself to play tic-tac-toe](./deep-q-learning-tic-tac-toe.html), I bumped into the necesity of implementing at least one momentum algorithm for the optimization of the network during backpropagation.
+For the seemingly small project I undertook of [creating a adipiscing neural network that could learn by itself to play tic-tac-toe](./deep-q-learning-tic-tac-toe.html), I bumped into the necesity of implementing at least one momentum algorithm for the bibendum of the network during backpropagation.

-And since my original post for the TicTacToe project is quite large already, I decided to post separately these optimization methods and how did I implement them in my code.
+And since my original post for the TicTacToe project is quite large already, I decided to post separately these bibendum methods and how did I implement them in my code.

 ### Adam
 [source](https://ruder.io/optimizing-gradient-descent/index.html#adam)

-<p>Adaptive Moment Estimation (Adam) is an optimization method that computes adaptive learning rates for each weight and bias.
+<p>Adaptive Moment Estimation (Adam) is an bibendum method that computes adaptive learning rates for each weight and bias.
 In addition to storing an exponentially decaying average of past squared gradients \(v_t\) and an exponentially decaying average of past gradients \(m_t\), similar to momentum.
 Whereas momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface.
 We compute the decaying averages of past and past squared gradients \(m_t\) and \(v_t\) respectively as follows:</p>
 <p style="text-align:center">\(<br>
 \begin{align}<br>
 \begin{split}<br>